Convert QIF to OFX and import into Xero, QB Online, Sage One, YNAB, AccountEdge

 Use the ProperConvert app to convert QIF to OFX.
 Other formats are supported as well.

-Review transactions before converting, check that dates are correct, have the correct year, deposits, and withdrawals are assigned correctly.
+Step 2: Review transactions before converting, check that dates are correct, have the correct year, deposits, and withdrawals are assigned correctly.

 Set the OFX Target to match your accounting software or use 'Regular OFX' as the default setting.